turingschool/front-end-curriculum/projects/overlook.md

 * [ ] Novice - There is little or no evidence of testing in the application.
 * [ ] Advanced Beginner - Project has sporadic use of tests at multiple levels.
 The application contains numerous holes in testing and/or many features are untested.
 * [ ] Proficient - Project has a running test suite that tests multiple levels but fails to cover some features.
-* [ ] Exceptional - Project has a running test suite that exercises the application used Enzyme.
+* [ ] Exceptional - Project has a running test suite that utilizes spies.
 The test suite covers almost all aspects of the application.